kimkimani/guruspedia/content/articles/how-to-minimize-docker-mages/index.md

 You can check out how to use [DockerSlim](https://earthly.dev/blog/docker-slim/) to further reduce the current image size (162) to approximately 91.5%.

+Now, with the new found knowledge, why not [Automate and Deploy Kubernetes CICD pipeline using GitHub Actions and EKS](https://guruspedia.com/kubernetes-cluster-pipeline-using-github-actions/) or dive into learning all about [Terraform functions](https://guruspedia.com/guide-to-terraform-functions/), with examples and best practices to boost your Infrastructure Workflow like a pro.

 ### Conclusion

 Docker ensures you package your applications for easier portability across different infrastructures such as Kubernetes clusters, Cloud platforms and CI/CD pipelines.
 This makes pushing changes to the existing application easier while sharing it with varying environments without affecting compatibility.
 Given that Docker image sizes can consume large disk sizes, in this guide, you learned the following Docker image optimization strategies: